ssr567/Github-Profile-Finder/README.md

 This project is live at [Github-Profile-Finder](https://github-profile-finder-reactapp.netlify.app/).

-Application is built in JavaScript to search real Github users profiles
+Application is built using React, Context API, React Hooks to search real Github users profiles

 ## Description